openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 test                                                                                   1            1
 ```

-> Remember that AMQ streams operators also manages the topics of the Apache Kafka ecosystem.
+> Remember that AMQ Streams Operators also manage the topics of the Apache Kafka ecosystem.

-### Verify data is sourced from the MySQL server to Kafka
+### Verify that data is emitted from MySQL to Kafka

-Let's check the contents of `customers` table in MySQL.
-The command
+Now let's check the contents of the `customers` table in MySQL.
+Enter the following command to display the source table:

 ``oc -n default exec -i deploy/mysql -- bash -c 'mysql -t -u $MYSQL_USER -p$MYSQL_PASSWORD -e "SELECT * from customers" inventory'``{{execute}}

-You should get an outcome similar to the following:
+The command returns the contents of the `customers` table, as in the following example:

 ```bash
 mysql: [Warning] Using a password on the command line interface can be insecure.